bruab/underdog-devs-wiki/README.md

 Some Underdog Devs have had success on platforms like Upwork.com or seeking referrals from their network.
 It's a great way to get some portfolio pieces built while getting paid.

-Definitely reach out in Slack if you're considering this option!
+Definitely reach out in the `#freelancing` channel on Slack if you're considering this option!
 We're here to help.

 # Other